What Do Bed Bugs Look Like?

 Maricopa County | Pima County | Yavapai County | Coconino County | Pinal County

-Bed bugs are small, rust colored bugs that feed off of hosts such as humans.
-As adults, they are just under ¼ inch long, flat, and oval-shaped.
-They feed on blood from a host such as humans with a lifespan that can exceed one year.
+Bed bugs are small, rust-colored bugs that feed off hosts such as humans.
+As adults, they are just under ¼ inch long, flat, and oval-shaped, with a lifespan that can exceed one year.